 Many patients opt for Medigap Plan HDG, which has the lowest premiums, ranging from $38.19 to $ 83.18.
-Although the monthly premium is low, patients need to pay a higher deductible before getting 100% coverage.
+Although the monthly premium is low, patients must pay a higher deductible before getting 100% coverage.

 Medigap Plan G is an excellent alternative to Medigap Plan HDG.
 The premiums rates are $111.62-$414.10.
 One advantage of this plan is that it covers 100% of everything that Medicare Parts A and B cover except for the Part B deductible.

 Medigap Plan F also provides comprehensive coverage and has many enrollees.
 Patients with Plan F have very little to no out-of-pocket fees.
 The Medigap Plan F monthly premium ranges from $134-$430.75.
 If your premium rates are on the higher end, you’ll have savings to cover the deductible in an emergency.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Medicare Part D prescription drug plans

 There is no coverage for prescriptions in Medicare Advantage plans or Medigap plans.
 Medicare Part D drug coverage lowers the cost of generic and name-brand medications.
 This optional insurance plan will come in handy if you require regular prescription medication.